 6.3.1 Introduction

-This solution addresses the security requirement for the Authentication and Authorization of EEC in key issue #1 and key issue #2.
+This solution addresses the security requirement for the Authentication and Authorization of EEC in key issue #1 and key issue #2, Key issue #6(for EDGE-1, EDGE-4 interfaces).

 The Edge Configuration Server (ECS) act as the token server for issuance and validation of access tokens to the UE and also to the EES/EAS.
 Access tokens are issued to EEC for the Edge Computing service, after verification of the UE authenticity using AKMA service.
 AKMA service is used as to use the network access credentials for the UE’s authentication.
 Access token is used for authorization of the UE to access/obtain the Edge Computing service.